dougajmcdonald/dougmcdonald.co.uk/blog/experimenting-with-mob-programming.md

 Here is a list of quote I captured over the 3 days:

-> "I’m having too much fun"
+> I’m having too much fun

-> "That’s a game changer"
+> That’s a game changer

-> "This is a really good learning exercise"
+> This is a really good learning exercise

-> "I feel like I’m getting a free coding lesson / training"
+> I feel like I’m getting a free coding lesson / training

-> "This would be really good for complex stuff"
+> This would be really good for complex stuff

-> "What awesome feature are we doing next?"
+> What awesome feature are we doing next?

-> "Squirly braces"
+> Squirly braces

-> "How do I do that?"
+> How do I do that?

-> "You can do that with <shortcut>"
+> You can do that with <shortcut>

-> "What’s a back-tick?"
+> What’s a back-tick?

-> "Did we ask you to type that?"
+> Did we ask you to type that?

-> "If my work day was like this every day, I’d be loving life"
+> If my work day was like this every day, I’d be loving life

-> "Where is the *&(*£&ing hash key"
+> Where is the *&(*£&ing hash key